All the information below is provided by Pink Pangea community members based on their experiences abroad. Add your voice!

 Women are quite kind, though often a bit distant.
 It is easier to form relationships with men, because they are usually more approachable, but this is often because they are seeking more from you–a one-night stand, bragging rights for being with a westerner, a ticket to America…

-Erika: All transportation is generally safe in Namibia for both genders.
+Erika: All transportation is generally safe in Namibia for all genders.
 Hitchhiking is often the only way of getting from place to place, since villages are so spread out and urban centers are few and far between.
 In the case that you hitch a ride, it is a good idea to scope out the passengers in the car.

 Are they all men?
 Are there some women and children as well?
 Many cars going into more remote areas pick up tons of hitchhikers, so you will likely not be the only person asking for a lift.
 It is okay to decline a ride if you feel uncomfortable or threatened, though.